vzaccaria/riscv-sandbox/README.md

 make helloWorld.run    # run helloWorld.exe with the rv8 instruction set simulator
 ```

-The docker commands will mount the current directory in the container.
+The docker commands in the makefile will mount the current directory in the
+container.